msv-lab/angelix/README.md

         return 0;
     }

 Output values are wrapped with `ANGELIX_OUTPUT` macro providing type and label of the expression.
 Reachibility can be captured using `ANGELIX_REACHABLE` macro and label.
-You also need to provide a default definition for this macro, so that the program remains compilable:
+You also need to provide a default definition for these macros, so that the program remains compilable:

     #include <stdio.h>